RandomStudio/random-studio/src/pages/projects/nike-kids-pod.md

 ---
 templateKey: Project
-title: Nike Kids Pod
+title: Your body as a controller in Nike's House of Innovation Paris
 intro: Nike opened the doors of its third House of Innovation, in Paris, July 2020.
 A store unlike any other, it exists to celebrate and challenge the future of sport.
-We created a long term immersive installation for the launch of its European flagship store.
+We created a long term immersive installation for the launch of this European flagship store.
 priority: 1
 content:
   - video: